Serbia, Vukićevica Village, Grabovac, February 2018,

-Milan waits on the main road for me in order to make sure me I do not miss his the spice farm.
+Milan waits on the main road for me in order to make sure I do not miss his spice farm.
 He has a soft but somehow sad aura around him and his determination shines through everything he says.
 There is so much to tell and he has so many new plans.
-After a divorce Milan, now in his forties, Milan left Belgrade where he was a mechanic and moved back to the village were he was born 54 years ago.
+After a divorce Milan, now in his forties, Milan left Belgrade where he was a mechanic and moved back to the village where he was born 54 years ago.
 When he was young everybody left:

 “the fittest moved away furthest”

 (Read more about emigration in Why did you not leave).
 Now he lives on the same hamlet of 3 houses located near the village of Vukicevica in the house of his father and mother.
 His sister Marija lives next door.
-“It is not easy to cut the ties with the city” he says but if you want something you need to do it 100% Milan grows paprika’s, tomatoes and peppers and is the driving force of Fatal Spices (Fatalni Zacini) which he founded and runs together with his family and an intimate circle of like minded friends.
+“It is not easy to cut the ties with the city,” he says but if you want something you need to do it 100% Milan grows paprika’s, tomatoes and peppers and is the driving force of Fatal Spices (Fatalni Zacini) which he founded and runs together with his family and an intimate circle of like-minded friends.
 All his products are biologically grown and Fatal Spices aims to be totally ecologically responsible.
 Growing tomatoes and paprika’s is certainly not an unusual thing in Serbia but the way Milan does it is radically different.
 The soil in his area is of bad quality but Milan now uses microorganisms for enrichment.
 The land is now plowed but remains untouched after the harvests.
 The micro organism method comes from Japan and was improved in Russia near the Baikal lake.
 The microorganisms bind nitrogen and carbon from the air, improve the acidity and turn the soil into a unique substrate for his crop.
 His old comrade Alexander joined him and helps with the commercial side of the business: